amundada2310/CarND-Advanced-Lane-Lines/writeup.md

 Pipeline for the video is located in "Advanced Lane Line.ipynb" file.
 It used all the above described functions.
 However, the only change was for first frame I used the Sliding window approach, whereas for the following frame used search around poly approach to find lane lines.

-Here's a link to my video result :
+Here's a link to my video result : [Project_video_output] (https://github.com/amundada2310/CarND-Advanced-Lane-Lines/blob/master/project_video_output.mp4)

 ---